atomist/sdm-pack-aspect/docs/developer.md

     stats?: AspectStats;
 }
 ```
+The `DATA` type parameter is the type of the `data` property of fingerprints created by this aspect.

 ### Core aspect methods
 The following methods are usually the most important:

-- `name`: An aspect's name be unique in your workspace.
+- `name`: An aspect's name must be unique in your workspace.
 - `displayName`: Human readable name.
-- `extract` (regular aspects): Extract zero or more fingeprints from the current project.
+- `extract` Extract zero or more fingeprints from the current project.
+Also has access to the current push, allowing it to see what files have changed etc. All fingerprints created by an aspect must have the same `type` property and the same data payload structure, as determined by the `DATA` parameter.

 ### The extract method
 tbc